danielserva/trade-id-generator/README.md

 Task
 ====

-This repo contains tests for the ID generation code, the task is to make these tests pass.
+This repo contains tests for code to generate the IDs.
+You will need to complete the code in `identity/generation.py`

-The tests in `master` will run uniqueness and simple format checks.
+The tests in `python-test` will run uniqueness and simple format checks.

-After you have made these tests pass, please commit your changes to the `master` branch.
+After you have made these tests pass, please commit your changes to the `python-test` branch.

 There are further branches with more tests.
-Merge one branch at a time into `master`, then make the tests from that branch pass, and commit your changes to `master`.
+Merge one branch at a time into `python-test`, and commit your changes to `python-test`.

 The branches are:

-`origin/bulk-generation` - adds tests for a bulk generation function to generate many IDs at once, and improves the uniqueness and formatting tests.
+`origin/python-bulk-generation` - adds tests for a bulk generation function to generate many IDs at once, and improves the uniqueness and formatting tests.

-`origin/concurrency` - tests that the code can handle many concurrent requests.
+`origin/python-concurrency` - tests that the code can handle many concurrent requests in a multithreaded environment.

-`origin/persistence-and-fault-tolerance` - tests that the code can recover from crashes and restarts without duplicating IDs.
+`origin/python-persistence-and-fault-tolerance` - tests that the code can recover from crashes and restarts without duplicating IDs.

+`origin/python-performance` - tests the code performance.

-Your aim is to make as many of the tests pass as possible within 3 hours.
+Your aim is to come up with the best solution you can within 3 hours.

 Once you have finished, please create a git bundle to send back to us with this command: